Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

 !!! info

     DEMON carts are DSTTi clones with a customized firmware.
-The most notable difference is that these carts expect an encrypted `R4.dat` boot file.
+The most notable difference is that these carts expect a specially padded `R4.dat` boot file.
 This is why booting other kernels than R4iMenu requires a bootstrap binary like nds-miniboot.
 Real-Time-Save is another feature exclusive to the DEMON family and it's R4iMenu kernel, which isn't found in any other DSTT/DSTTi based hardware.

     A list of all known DEMON carts can be found [here.](https://www.flashcarts.net/ysmenu-compat-ext#demon-dstti-clones)